Martinique, French Antilles

 Large vats from the Habitatión Clément rum distillery.

 They became known as Békés, a term with a controversial genesis.
-So much can come from the expression "eh bé qué?" that the first settlers adapted from “eh bien quois?”, as in the title “whites docks” (white of the docks, because the settlers control all the goods) or in the acronym BK, created to abbreviate “White Kreyol".
+So much can come from the expression "eh bé qué?" that the first settlers adapted from “eh bien quois?”, as in the title “whites docks” (white of the docks, because the settlers control all the goods) or in the acronym BK, created to abbreviate “Blanc Kreyol".

 Whichever the real version, the Békés now constitute a tiny part of the population of Martinique (3000 out of almost 400.000 inhabitants).
 Even if only a few retain the status of big bosses, their “class” owns several of the most profitable companies.